 Some origin stories attribute quinceañera history to the Dutchess of Alba, who threw a ball at her palace and invited teen girls to attend in formal clothes.
 This tradition would continue until Empress Carlota threw a similar reception in Mexico—presenting these young women as eligible for marriage.

-These celebrations were excuses for more affluent members of the social strata to mingle, and to give a chance for young women to mingle with young men.
+These celebrations were excuses for more affluent members of the social strata to mingle, and to give a chance for young women to spend time bonding with young men.
 Such lavish events also served to unite powerful families in marriage ala Game of Thrones.
 Quinceañeras were even publicized events with articles in the newspaper.

 The meaning of the quinceañera changed over the centuries, from being about preparing a young girl for marriage and motherhood, to signaling her flowering into a young woman.